My research lies at the intersection of cosmology, space systems, and instrumentation. Some of the questions I am interested in are:

 The 10-meter dish at the Algonquin Radio Observatory (Cassanelli et al. 2022).

 Variations in the index of refraction in the atmosphere leads to phase fluctuations for radio waves arriving from astronomical sources.
 A water vapor radiometer (WVR) can be used to measure the brightness temperature from water vapor along the line of sight of the telescope.
 These temperature variations can then be used to correct for the phase fluctuations.
 I characterized a 5-channel WVR for the phase calibration of the Karl G. Jansky Very Large Array (VLA), under Robert Selina and Dr. Rick Perley.
-The results from this work can be found at EVLA memo 203.
+The results from this work can be found at Gill et al. 2017, EVLA memo 203.

 Phase fluctuations of radio astronomy signals resulting from index of variations in the atmosphere (image from Desai 1995).